TrentBrown/iterm-mcp/README.md

 **Full Terminal Control and REPL support:** The model can start and interact with REPL's as well as send control characters like ctrl-c, ctrl-z, etc.

-**Easy on the Dependencies:** iterm-mcp is built with minimal dependencies and is runnable via npx.
+**Easy on the Dependencies:** iterm-mcp-multiple is built with minimal dependencies and is runnable via npx.
 It's designed to be easy to add to Claude Desktop and other MCP clients.
 It should just work.

 ## Safety Considerations

 * The user is responsible for using the tool safely.
-* No built-in restrictions: iterm-mcp makes no attempt to evaluate the safety of commands that are executed.
+* No built-in restrictions: iterm-mcp-multiple makes no attempt to evaluate the safety of commands that are executed.
 * Models can behave in unexpected ways.
 The user is expected to monitor activity and abort when appropriate.
 * For multi-step tasks, you may need to interrupt the model if it goes off track.
 Start with smaller, focused tasks until you're familiar with how the model behaves.